revsys/django-test-plus/docs/index.md

 - **Skip the response variable.** The last response and its context are stored for you, so the assertion helpers default to them.
-- **Create users without ceremony.** [`make_user()`](methods.md) builds one with a sensible username, email and password, takes a permission list, and honours a factory-boy factory if your User model needs one.
+- **Create users without ceremony.** [`make_user()`](methods.md) builds one with a sensible username, email, and password, takes a permission list, and honours a factory-boy factory if your User model needs one.
 - **Check authentication in a line.** [`assertLoginRequired()`](auth_helpers.md) for any URL and HTTP method, plus a [`login()`](auth_helpers.md) context